Harsh200112/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

 **Overview :**
-For Movie Recommendation System we basically trained 3 models for the recommendation which are Content/Tag based recommendation system, KNN based recommendation system and Collaborative Filtering based recommendation system.
+For Movie Recommendation System I basically trained 3 models for the recommendation which are Content/Tag based recommendation system, KNN based recommendation system and Collaborative Filtering based recommendation system.

 Content/Tag based recommendation system :
 Recommendation is done on the basis of Genre and tags of the movies.